therealextreme/Lynchburg-Smash-Stream-Tools/README.md

 Create a file in the root of the repository named `SMASHGG_TOKEN.txt` with your smash.gg API key, found under developer settings on smash.gg.

-Go to the file where all steam overlay is stored and right click the file bar and select "copy address"
+Go to the file where all stream overlay is stored and right click the file bar and select "copy address"

 Open a command line to the root of the repository